idamoltke/LocalNgsRelate/README.md

 Or from a different folder with full path, e.g.:

 ```
-/home/ida/Programs/LocalNgsRelate/src/cpp/localngsrelate ## Replace with the path to the program on your computer!
+/home/ida/Programs/LocalNgsRelate/src/cpp/localngsrelate ## NB.
+Replace with the path to the program on your computer!
 ```

 ## Input file format